josh-works/josh-works.github.io/_posts/2025-03-12-kettlebell-swings-and-sprints.md

 I feel light on my feet when walking around.

-I still do not like to train, io don't think it'll change.
+I still do not like to train, or 'work out', generally, and I don't think this will change for me.

 I am thrilled that with almost zero time I get so much.
 The sprinting is also 'walk barefoot in the grass in a park in the sun' which obviously we should all be so lucky as to get a little bit of that every day.
 It's nice for my 🧠.

+It's also peaceful in my own head, as I always have found various activities to be supportive of. (climbing, distance running)

-usually I have earplugs in and can only hear my own breath, when I do the sprints.
-And kettlebells.
+usually I have earplugs in and can only hear my own breath, I do both the sprints and the kettlebell swings.
 I wear ear plugs most of the time I'm not at home, and even some of the time I am. 😬 Ear plug wearing while exercising seems to make it effortless for me to perceive my own breath.
+Again, the book [breath](https://www.goodreads.com/book/show/48890486-breath) is worth mentioning.
+I care about air quality, running the air through my nose makes it gentler/cleaner on my lungs.
+Even if I'm exercicing for such a long time that I need to take breaths through my mouth, I'll be aware of when the aerobic demand exceeds what I can meet through my nose, I'll switch to mouth breathing only as much and as long as I must, and then as soon as possible back to nasal breathing.

+Sidebar: After [i got my tongue tie fixed, and it rocked my world]({{ site.baseurl  }}{% link _posts/2024-05-12-tongue-tie.md%}), per the recommendation of my myofunctional therapist I got 'bodywork' from a Dr. Lopez, and it was such an experience.
+I did a bunch of reading of his stuff before the appointment, read a short pamphlet about using one's own thumb to apply a little pressure to the inside of one's nose for about ten seconds.
+It suggested that if one does it right, one would experience an increased capacity to fit air through the nose, making what feels to me like a big-enough difference in some leters-per-minute measure.
+So, usually when I do the sprints, if I find myself breathing hard through my nose, I'll do ten seconds of nostril stretching, on each nostril.
+I also now note some pictures or slow motion video of elite sprinters, some of them, at times, _moving quickly_ with a closed mouth and relaxed-looking face.
+Thought provoking, eh?

-I feel light on the wall.
+Next, I feel light on the wall.

 the one-arm swings + sprints helped me feel the intense usage of arms/shoulder girdle/the sides/front/back/bottom of the 'box' of my core.
 (Do not neglect the bottom of the box of the core!
 Kegles & pelvic floor strength is for everyone with a pelvis!)

+Has resulted in me feeling unexpectedly stronger.
+Been pretty fun.

 ## Updates on sprints after two more weeks